thecodingmachine/symfony-vuejs/docs/housekeeping.md

 **Minor/major versions:** run `docker-compose pull`.
 As for minor versions, major versions should be painless to update.
 Anyway, read the patch note and the related documentation carefully.
 Update the corresponding Docker Compose files accordingly.

-## Webapp

-From time to time, check for new releases of your main packages:

-1. Update the corresponding versions in your `package.json` file.
-2. Remove the file `yarn.lock` and the folder `node_modules`.
-3. Recreate the `webapp` service with `docker-compose up -d --force webapp`.

 ## API

 ### Dependencies